F5Networks/f5-appsvcs-extension/docs/userguide/settings-endpoint.rst

 In addition to setting **serializeFileUploads** to **true** on the /settings endpoint, we recommend the following:

 - Increase the timeouts in the following DB variables.
 F5 recommends setting these variables to 600.
-See :ref:`Best practices<restapi>` for information on increasing these timeouts.
+See :ref:`Best Practices<restapi>` for information on increasing these timeouts.

   - icrd.timeout
   - restnoded.timeout
   - restjavad.timeout

-- Increase memory using these DB variables (see :ref:`<restjavadmem>` )
+- Increase memory using these DB variables (see :ref:`Best Practices<restjavadmem>` for information  )

   - provision.extramb
   - restjavad.useextramb

 - Do not use the **trace** property in the Controls class
 - Use the settings endpoint to set **asyncTaskStorage** to **memory**
 - Use async requests (use the query parameter **?async=true**.
-See |api| for information on the POST query parameters).
+See the |api| for information on the POST query parameters).

 .. |br| raw:: html